paramify/support/docs/getting-started.md

 ## Overview

 Paramify is a flexible security and compliance platform where teams can quickly organize their security strategy and automate compliance deliverables.
+Paramify Rocks!

 ## 1. Add Elements